Day One: Fly to Delhi

 This morning your coach will take you west to Chitwan National Park and the Jungle Villa resort, your home for two nights, close to the park's headquarters.
 Enjoy lunch on arrival, before an afternoon ox-cart ride to a local Tharu village - an indigenous population with unique culture.

 Rise early this morning to join a guide for a canoe trip up the Rapti River, home to gharial and marsh mugger crocodiles, and rare bird species.
-After a visit to the Crocodile Breeding Centre return to the hotel for breakfast, followed by an exciting elephant safari, hoping to sight one-horned rhinoceros, elephants, sloth bears, wild boar and - for the very fortunate - Bengal tigers.
+After a visit to the Crocodile Breeding Centre return to the hotel for breakfast, followed by an exciting safari, hoping to see one-horned rhinoceros, elephants, sloth bears, wild boar and - for the very fortunate - Bengal tigers.

 This evening enjoy a traditional tribal dance show.